duglin/tools/demoscript/README.md

 - Output of command (both stdout and stderr) are sent to a file called `out`.
   This file is erased when the bash script being executed exits.
 - A list of the commands executed will be saved in a file called `cmds`.
-- Script stops on non-zero exit code
+- Script stops on unexcepted exit code

 Options:
 - `--ignorerc` : Ignores the exit code, even if it's non-zero
 - `--shouldfail` : Script stops running on zero exit code
 - `--noexec` : Don't actually execute the command, just show the command.
-- `--usesaved` : Use the saved output (in the tar file) for just this one command.
+- `--usesaved` : Use the saved output (in the tar file) for just this one
+- `--retryonfail` : Retry the command if there are unexpected results command.

 Example: `doit echo hello world`